OuterCyrex/OuterCyrex.github.io/_includes/about/en.md

 Hey, I am OuterCyrex (QQ:3286882719).
-I am a common backend developer and a newcomer,now studying Web backend development based on Golang.I expect to perfect my front and back end skills, and try my best to be a front and back end pro(maybe a joke).
+I am a common backend developer and a newcomer,now doing Web backend development based on Golang.This Blog has been deprecated, to vist the new Outer Blog, seeing the links below.

 Nowadays a undergraduate of SWPU(Southwest Petroleum University), and majoring in software engineering.Besides a member of Group Virtual Intelligence.